The basics of the Finnish Language are fascinating for two reasons.

 The longest word in Finnish

-But even with long, compounded word monsters like this, the Finnish language is super logical and based on rules without many exceptions.
+But even with long, compounded word monsters like this, Finnish grammar is super logical and based on rules without many exceptions.

 Ten Simple Phrases in Finnish (+ Video Pronunciation)

-Here are the most popular phrases in Finnish.
-Finns are welcoming even when you try a little bit of Finnish.
-For us, it is a big honor that you want to learn our language.
-Here are the 10 most popular Finnish phrases.
-Save this cheatsheet on Pinterest or take a screenshot.
+Finns love it when you try to speak a little bit of Finnish.
+Below are the 10 most popular Finnish phrases in writing.
+Save this cheat sheet on Pinterest or take a screenshot.

 Free Tools to Help You Learn Finnish